Fall 2020 Convergence of Writers

 Staying Passionate and Confident with Your Novel-in-Progress

 Susan Henderson knows all about those writing projects that take four or more years to complete.
-She's full of ideas for maintaining passion, getting through blocks, breathing life into it, and fighting self-doubt.
-If you need a shot of adrenaline and confidence, this workshop is for you.
-Bring your sob stories (how you've written your novel into a dead end, how you can't stay focused, how you've missed your deadline, how you feel too intimidated to send out your manuscript), and we'll find solutions.
+She's full of ideas for maintaining passion, getting through blocks, breathing life into your work-in-progress, and fighting self-doubt.
+We'll be talking about very practical solutions for common jams we all get into.
+If you need a shot of adrenaline and confidence, this workshop is for you!

 Presented by Susan Henderson